-Meg went to Princeton, where she got an undergraduate degree in Economics, and followed it with a graduate degree at Harvard Business School.
+Meg went to Princeton, where she got an undergraduate degree in Economics.
+She followed it with a graduate degree from Harvard Business School.

 Meg in the corporate world

 The New Yorker’s business success was about to begin.
-In 1979 she worked as brand manager for Proctor & Gamble, then she was the vice president of Bain & Company for eight years, a vice president in Walt Disney for three years, and the president of Stride Rite.
-Some positions she left in order to follow her neurosurgeon husband received an irresistible job offer in a new city.
+In 1979, she worked as a brand manager for Proctor & Gamble.
+Then, she was the vice president of Bain & Company for eight years, a vice president at Walt Disney for three years, and the president of Stride Rite.
+Some positions she left when her neurosurgeon husband received an irresistible job offer in a new city.
 The family would relocate, and she would find a new job.

-In 1997 she received a call from a new company that wanted her as their CEO.
-It was eBay.
-This time the family relocated to California so Meg could take the job.
+In 1997, Megan got a call from a new company that wanted her as their CEO.
+It was eBay, headquartered in California.
+So this time, the family relocated to California for Megan’s career.

 At the time, eBay had 18 employees and was making 4 million dollars in sales.
 Ten years later, when Meg left eBay, it had 18,000 employees and an $8 billion revenue.

-In 2010 Whitman run for Governor of California.
+In 2010, Whitman ran for Governor of California.
 She lost.

 Don’t miss: 9 US Inventions That Shaped Our Modern World